charroux/gettingStartedIntegration/README.md

 # gettingStartedIntegration

+Compatibility: Java 11

 Download or clone the project

-Use the command: gradlew build

-Use the command: gradlew eclipse

-Import the project into Eclipse with File -> import -> general -> Existing project into woskspacce
+Import this project as a Gradle project in Eclipse

+or

+Open this project in Intellij

 Run the main as a Java project: https://github.com/charroux/gettingStartedIntegration/blob/master/src/main/java/test/Main.java